abonello/riddle-game-app/README.md

 gives a better user experience.
 I am still finding that there is some horizontal scrolling when testing in Chrome emulating mobiles.

+Fixed: missprint in .logo margin.
+Was set to -50px.
+Now chagned to 0px.